Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - In four home games this year, Jacksonville has hit the over once.

-- This year on the road, Buffalo is 3-1 against the spread and 3-1 overall.
+- Buffalo is 3-1 overall, and 3-1 against the spread, in away games.

-- In four away games this year, Buffalo has gone over the total twice.
+- In four road games this year, Buffalo has gone over the total twice.

-- The average point total in Bills away games this season is 52.7 points, 4.2 more than this outing's over/under (48.5).

 Powered by Data Skrive.